tturkerunlu/A-New-Improved-Hybrid-BM3D-Model/README.txt

 Dataset DOI: 10.5281/zenodo.21094222

-The demo version outlines the work and demonstrates BM3D and U-Net.
-The full version will be published on GitHub after the article is approved.
+The demo version summarizes the work and demonstrates BM3D and U-Net.
+Since this is a thesis, the full version will be published on GitHub after the paper is approved.